mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-05-28-minimal-mistakes-jekyll-theme.md

 To learn more about how customize this theme, include feature images in posts, use the Grunt build scripts, and some other junk, [read up here](http://mmistakes.github.io/minimal-mistakes-theme/theme-setup/).

----

 ## Questions?

 Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/minima-mistakes/issues/new).
+Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub issue](https://github.com/mmistakes/minimal-mistakes/issues/new).
 And if you make something cool with this theme feel free to let me know.

----

 ## License

-This theme is free and open source software, distributed under the [GNU General Public License](http://mmistakes.github.io/minimal-mistakes/LICENSE) version 2 or later.
-So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.
+This theme is free and open source software, distributed under the [GNU General Public License](https://www.gnu.org/copyleft/gpl.html).
+So feel free to use it on your site without linking back to me or including a disclaimer.

-**Like this theme?** I just released another one for Jekyll, with a sweet animated drop down menu, social sharing plugins, and a Grunt build script for theme development.
-I'm calling it HPSTER Theme and you can [learn more about it here]({{ site.url }}/articles/hpstr-jekyll-theme/).
-{: .notice}

----

 {% include support.html %}